wabiverse/Kraken/readme.rst

     .. _here: https://docs.wabi.foundation/api/wabi_api_root.html
     .. _docs.wabi.foundation: https://docs.wabi.foundation

-Home of the Kraken -- The free and open source 3D animation platform redefining animation composition, collaborative workflows, simulation engines, skeletal rigging systems, and look development from storyboard to final render.
+Home of the Kraken -- The free and open source metaversal creation suite redefining animation composition, collaborative workflows, simulation engines, skeletal rigging systems, and look development from storyboard to final render.
 Built on the underlying software architecture provided by Pixar, and extended to meet the